adi-253/Multimodal-Complaint-System/README.md

 For staff members, EasyComplaints.ai offers a dedicated dashboard that categorizes complaints based on departmental divisions, ensuring efficient and streamlined management.
 Complaints are automatically sorted into their respective departments, allowing staff to review, process, and mark them as resolved or rejected with ease.

+For the Image Dataset we scrapped the Internet for Four categories Road,Water,Electricity and  Waste Management  and generated captions on our own.Since it was taking time to collect dataset we settled on these 4 categories and used data augmentation on it.

 Requirements
 ------------
 - Python 3.10.11